CCExtractor/website/content/public/general/support.md

 ### Mailing list

-We do have a mailing list available [here](https://groups.google.com/forum/#!forum/ccextractor-dev), and all GitHub issues are posted here.
+We do have a mailing list available [here](https://groups.google.com/forum/#!forum/ccextractor-dev), and all issues can be found back [on our GitHub](https://github.com/CCExtractor/ccextractor/issues).

 It's read by the right people; you can use it if you prefer it to Slack.

 ### Email